We’ve had lots of great things said about us!

 We are also very grateful to The Town of Huntington for granting us a section of “paper road” that became part of our Huntington campus, and to the Suffolk Industrial Development Agency for facilitating our mortgage financing.

 We are immensely grateful to these major Founding Donor Contributors, who have enabled us to maintain the highest quality standards and community recognition.
-To make a donation to our center please visit our Donate Online page.
+To make a donation to our center, please contact us.

 Funding or Land Gift

 Long Island Power Authority*

 Douglas Lowerre Charitable Trust